What Are Continuous Tenses?

 Continuous Tenses Quiz

-Time to test your continuous tense skills!
+Time to test your what you have learned!

 Introduction Say, tell, speak and talk.
 Four very similar words in English.
 When should we use them? what words can come after them?
 Is there even any difference?
 Let’s have a look.
 Say We use “say” to quote either directly or indirectly.
 Quoting directly means we will use quotation marks (“”) and is used to…

 Introduction He kicked the ball.
 She is running.
 They moved quickly.
 We can divide verbs into two different categories: transitive verbs and intransitive verbs.
 We use these terms to describe whether a verb needs to take an object in order to make sense.
 In the above examples, “kicked” is transitive, “running” is intransitive and “moved”…

 Below is a list of 47 useful phrasal verbs in English.
 They are arranged into groups to help memorize them easier.
 As well as this, example sentences are included to give context and make understanding their use even easier.
 Each section will be split up using the following format: Phrasal Verb Meaning Example Sentence “Act”…

 What Are Question Tags?
 You’re going away again, aren’t you?
 He doesn’t like this food, does he?
 They didn’t go to the party, did they?
 Questions tags or tag questions (according to American grammarians) are short questions we add to the end of a sentence in order to turn a declarative statement into a question.…